WarrenLab/agptools/README.md

 ## split
 The split module breaks a scaffold into multiple scaffolds.
 There are two common cases where this operation may be necessary:
-1. The scaffolder joined two sequences together that aren't actually on the same chromosome.
+1. The scaffolder (or even contig assembler) joined two sequences together that aren't actually on the same chromosome.
 2. The scaffolder joined two sequences together that are in fact on the same chromosome, but it did it in the wrong order, so you want to split the scaffold up into pieces and then put the pieces back together in a different